deepsita/P-DAC_INTERNSHIP/ProjectDesigns/Switch/README.md

-Switch Design with its similation design, Spice files and output waveforms
+Switch Design with its simUlation design, Spice files and output waveforms